neutrofoton/neutrofoton.github.io/source/_posts/2016-09-19-mono-multiple-application-on-a-virtual-host.markdown

 categories: [linux,csharp,mono]
 ---
 {% img left /images/logo/mono.png %}
 On my previous post I wrote how to configure application virtual host.
 We can have multiple application in a virtual host like multiple application in a web site on IIS.
-To do that the steps are the same as I did on my previous post.
-Let's say we have a scenario Application port 99, default document root <code>/var/www/vhosts/defaultsite/root</code> with virtual host config as follow
+To do that, the steps are the same as I did on my previous post.
+Let's say we have a scenario, having site config as the sample on previous article, an application port 99, default document root <code>/var/www/vhosts/defaultsite/root</code>.
+The detail virtual host config as follow

 ``` xml